 Also note the entry width: #{$size}px;

 .
-In this case we don't put quotes, because the value of the width
+In this case, we don't put quotes because we should specify the value of the width

-property should be specified without them.
+property without them.
 Since SASS interprets everything as a string, this entry will give us the expected result.

-It is often useful to know the type of data we are working with.
-This can be necessary when creating complex functions in which different code will be used for different types of data.
+It is good to know the type of data we are working with.
+It can be necessary when creating complex functions with different codes for different data types.

 The function type-of

-is used to find out the type of data in a variable.
+helps to find out the data type of a variable.
 You can specify the construct @debug type-of(variable name)

-anywhere in your SASS file and you will get the type of the variable when you compile it through the terminal.
+anywhere in your SASS file.
+You will get the variable type when you compile it through the terminal:

 $value: 10;